-The snow doesn’t stop a little boy and his teddybear from having a big adventure.
+The snow doesn’t stop a little boy and his teddybear from having a big adventure in When it Snows.
 This beautifully illustrated story includes elements of Christmas that are important to children and celebrates the power of books, reading and imagination.

 The Story: A small boy and his teddybear set off on a snowy adventure.
 They follow footprints, ride on polar bears, visit snowmen, meet a Queen, a giant reindeer and Father Christmas.
 The boy joins Father Christmas on top of the giant reindeer and on the final page we learn that he can visit this magical land any time (but I don’t want to spoil the ending and tell you how!).